andrewsnowden/flask-starter/README.md

     $ source venv/bin/activate

 First you must install the python package dependencies using PIP.
-By default the project installs database drivers for both MySQL and PostgreSQL, you can remove the one you do not plan to use from requirements.txt if you like.
+By default the project installs database drivers for PostgreSQL, you can change this and add MySQL/SQLite if you like in requirements.txt

     $ pip install -r requirements.txt